 Hellmuth Kaiser (1893-1961) grew up in Heidelberg, where friends of his parents included Max Weber and Georg Jellinek.
 As a young adult he studied mathematics and philosophy, receiving a doctorate in 1922 from the University of Munich.
 Life events led him to undergo psychoanalysis, under the Swiss analyst Gustav Bally, and then to receive training at the same BPI (Berlin Psychoanalytic Institute) with supervisors Karen Horney, Sándor Radó, Wilhelm Reich, and Hanns Sachs.
 After becoming a psychoanalyst, he continued his analytic work at Berlin’s Sanatorium Schloss Tegel, directed by Ernst Simmel, cofounder of the Berlin Psychoanalytic Institute.
-With the taking of power by Hitler and the beginning of the Third Reich, Kaiser fled Germany, living as a refugee for well over a decade.
+With the taking of power by Hitler and the beginning of the Third Reich, Kaiser fled Germany in 1933, living as a refugee for well over a decade.
 In the late 1940s, he was invited to join the Menninger Clinic in Topeka, modeled after the Sanatorium Schloss Tegel itself.

 Finding his theorizing no longer operating within traditional psychoanalysis, he left the Clinic and developed his own approach to psychotherapy, first in West Hartford and then in Los Angeles.